-- 14. Additionally, this Energy Bureau has granted requests by LUMA to protect CEII in connection with LUMA's System Operation Principles.
-See Resolution and Order of May 3, 2021, table 2 on page 4, Case No. NEPR-MI-2021-0001 (granting protection to CEII included in LUMA's Responses to Requests for Information).
+LUMA's Responses to Requests for Information).
 Similarly, in the proceedings on LUMA's proposed Initial Budgets and System Remediation Plan, this Energy Bureau granted confidential designation to several portions of LUMA's Initial Budgets and Responses to Requests for Information.
-See Resolution and Order of April 22, 2021, on Initial Budgets, Table 2 on pages 3-4, and Resolution and Order of April 22, 2021, on Responses to Requests for Information, table 2 on pages 8-10, Case No. NEPR-MI-2021-0004; Resolution and Order of April 23, 2021, on Confidential Designation of Portions of LUMA's Responses to Requests for Information on System Remediation Plan, table 2 at pages 7-9, Case No. NEPR-MI-2020-0019. - 15.
-Similarly, the Energy Bureau has granted LUMA's requests for confidential treatment of portions of the FEMA approvals submitted for approval in the present case.
+See Resolution and Order of April 22, 2021, on Initial Budgets, Table 2 on pages 3-4, and Resolution and Order of April 22, 2021, on Responses to Requests for Information, table 2 on pages 8-10, Case No. NEPR-MI-2021-0004; Resolution and Order of April 23, 2021, on Confidential Designation of Portions of LUMA's System Remediation Plan, table 2 on page 5, and Resolution and Order of May 6, 2021, on Confidential Designation of Portions of LUMA's System Remediation Plan, table 2 at pages 7-9, Case No. NEPR-MI-2020-0019.

+15. Similarly, the Energy Bureau has granted LUMA's requests for confidential treatment of portions of the FEMA approvals submitted for approval in the present case.
 Notably, the Energy Bureau has granted LUMA's request for confidential treatment of portions of FEMA Approvals of Projects submitted for consideration and authorization.
 Furthermore, this Energy Bureau designated portions of submitted FEMA Approvals of Projects as confidential CEII in its Resolution and Order of March 20, 2023; see Table 1 on pages 1-2.

-- 16. As mentioned above, the Energy Bureau's Policy on Management of Confidential Information provides for the management of CEII.
-It directs that the parties' authorized representatives access information validated as CEII only after executing and delivering a Non-Disclosure Agreement. - 17.
-CEII or critical infrastructure information is generally exempted from public disclosure because it involves assets and information that pose public security, economic, health, and safety risks.
+16. As mentioned above, the Energy Bureau's Policy on Management of Confidential Information provides for the management of CEII.
+It directs that the parties' authorized representatives access information validated as CEII only after executing and delivering a Non-Disclosure Agreement.

+17. CEII or critical infrastructure information is generally exempted from public disclosure because it involves assets and information that pose public security, economic, health, and safety risks.
 Federal Regulations on CEII, particularly, 18 C.F.R. § 388.113, state that:

-Critical energy infrastructure information means specific engineering, vulnerability, or detailed design information about proposed or existing critical infrastructure that:

-- (i) Relates details about the production, generation, transportation, transmission, or distribution of energy; - (ii) Could be useful to a person in planning an attack on critical infrastructure; - (iii) Is exempt from mandatory disclosure under the Freedom of Information Act, 5 U.S.C.
-552; and - (iv) Does not simply give the general location of the critical infrastructure.
+Critical energy infrastructure information means specific engineering, vulnerability, or detailed design information about proposed or existing critical infrastructure that: (i) Relates details about the production, generation, transportation, transmission, or distribution of energy; (ii) Could be useful to a person in planning an attack on critical infrastructure; (iii) Is exempt from mandatory disclosure under the Freedom of Information Act, 5 U.S.C.
+552; and (iv) Does not simply give the general location of the critical infrastructure.

-18. Additionally, "[c]ritical electric infrastructure means a system or asset of the bulk-power system, whether physical or virtual, the incapacity or destruction of which would negatively affect national security, economic security, public health or safety, or any combination of such matters.
+18. Additionally, "[c]ritical electric infrastructure means a system or asset of the bulkpower system, whether physical or virtual, the incapacity or destruction of which would negatively affect national security, economic security, public health or safety, or any combination of such matters.
 Id.
 Finally, "[c]ritical infrastructure means existing and proposed systems and assets, whether physical or virtual, the incapacity or destruction of which would negatively affect security, economic security, public health or safety, or any combination of those matters."
 Id.

-19. The Critical Infrastructure Information Act of 2002, 6 U.S.C. §§ 671-674 (2020), part of the Homeland Security Act of 2002, protects critical infrastructure information ("CII").5 CII is defined as "information not customarily in the public domain and related to the security of critical infrastructure or protected systems [...]"
-6 U.S.C. § 671 (3).6
+19. The Critical Infrastructure Information Act of 2002, 6 U.S.C. §§ 671-674 (2020), part of the Homeland Security Act of 2002, protects critical infrastructure information ("CII").